13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 2. Display Products or Campaigns Based on Location

-This is particularly important for eCommerce stores that also have brick-and-mortar shops to consider (and can also be a great way to drive more foot traffic to your physical location).
+This is particularly important for eCommerce stores that also have brick-and-mortar shops to consider.
+You can use geotargeted offers to drive more foot traffic to your physical location.

 Podbike is reinventing the velomobile in a BIG way.
 At one point, they struggled to get more people to attend their test-driving events.

-Then they began using OptinMonster’s Geolocation targeting to promote this event exclusively to people who could participate:
+Then they began using OptinMonster’s Geolocation targeting to promote a test driving event exclusively to people who lived close enough to participate:

 podbike popup for ecommerce